NAGAVENDRA/LASharekit/README.md

 Tweet me [@LuisEAM](http://twitter.com/luiseam)

-`LASharekit` to automatically share to facebook, twitter, pinterest or by email.
+`LASharekit` automatically share to facebook, twitter, pinterest or by email.
 With an extra to save images to cameraroll and copy to the pasteboard.

 ![Screenshot of LASharekit](https://raw.github.com/Lascorbe/LASharekit/master/captura.png  "LASharekit Screenshot")